DaniyalHayat/Supply-Chain-Forecasting-System/README.md

   2. Data Processing: Data is cleaned, transformed, and encoded using Python libraries such as pandas and scikit-learn.
   3. Model Development: A Linear Regression model is used for demand forecasting.
   4. Visualization: Data insights are visualized using AWS QuickSight, enabling users to create interactive charts and reports.
   5. Deployment: The trained model is saved in a pickle file and uploaded to the S3 bucket for future use.
+Applied linear regression models to forecast sales and automated the model training and deployment pipeline with Sagemaker

 **First Visualization**
 •X-Axis (Date): The same time period as the first chart, but this time without segmentation by market trend.